 In Menderin, there are government and private day schools and evening schools.
-Some older girls are involved in types of work that can be done after school or at weekends.
-For instance, Mistre, an 18-year-old, is in Grade 12 in a government day school.
-She earns money braiding hair in her spare time after school and at weekends.
-Some boys find it difficult to avoid missing school for work.
-Bekele, aged 18, is in 9th grade in a government regular school; he works as a taxi assistant and says he sometimes misses school to work.
+Some older girls were involved in types of work that could be done after school or at weekends.
+For instance, Mistre, an 18-year-old, was in Grade 12 in a government day school.
+She earned money braiding hair in her spare time after school and at weekends.
+Some boys found it difficult to avoid missing school for work.
+Bekele, aged 18, was in Grade 9 in a government regular school; he worked as a taxi assistant and said he sometimes missed school to work.
 However, evening schools can enable older children to work during the day.
-Yared, another 18-year-old boy, completed 10th grade; he attends a private college in the evenings, learning accounting, and works in a pool house to earn money.
-Unlike in Leku, some girls go to evening schools.
-Misrak, aged 18, completed 10th grade, studies at a private evening college and works in a brick-making association.
-She sometimes misses classes because the work is far away and makes her tired, affecting her concentration.
+Yared, another 18-year-old boy, had completed Grade 10; he was attending a private college in the evenings, learning accounting, and was working in a pool house to earn money.
+Unlike in Leku, some girls went to evening schools.
+Misrak, aged 18, had completed Grade 10, and was studying at a private evening college and working in a brick-making association.
+She sometimes missed classes because the work was far away and made her tired, affecting her concentration.

 Indeed, for most children, combining work and school is a daily balancing act, obliging them to juggle multiple demands on their time.
-Children's pathways through schooling are, therefore, intimately linked to their pathways through work and to their evolving household responsibilities-not least because many use their earnings from work to cover the costs of their schooling.
+Children's pathways through schooling are, therefore, intimately linked to their pathways through work and to their evolving household responsibilities - not least because many use their earnings from work to cover the costs of their schooling.
 Although some types of work and working conditions are not compatible with local school systems, we have noted that one of the main reasons why pupils miss school is illness and injury (their own or others), rather than the demands of their everyday work.
 From children's perspectives, it is important to be able to balance school and work, but the risks and benefits of their work need to be assessed in broader terms than schooling alone.
 In the next section, we examine children's definitions and assessments of the positive and negative aspects of their work.

-Children's views of the benefits, risks and harm associated with their work
+4. Children's views of the benefits, risks and harm associated with their work

 The benefits, risks and harm that children face because of their engagement in particular types of work can be properly understood only in the context of children's everyday living environments and their relationships, and with regard to children's own definitions, priorities and views.
-We find that there are risks associated with most of the work that children do, but that risks do not necessarily translate into actual harm.
-And even in situations where children report limited choice and agency in their work, they identify benefits derived from it.
+We find that there are risks associated with most of the work that children do, but that these risks do not necessarily translate into actual harm.
+And even in situations where children reported limited choice and agency in their work, they identified benefits derived from it.
 In real life, children often accept the risks as inevitable and undertake work for the advantages that they see in it.
 We define benefits as the advantages that children see resulting from their involvement in the work.
 Risks are the potential problems, hazards or challenges associated with the work in which the children are involved.
 Harm comprises the negative consequences that are actually experienced by the children because of their engagement in the work that they do.